-As the site is flood liable and located at the lower end of the catchment it is preferable to discharge all stormwater runoff generated from the site as early in the storm event a possible.
+As the site is flood liable and located at the lower end of the catchment it is desirable to discharge all stormwater runoff generated from the site as early as possible during a storm event.
 In such a situation it is preferable not to detain stormwater runoff.

-Industrial sites have high impervious area ratios which resulting in greater runoff volumes.
+Industrial sites have high impervious area ratios which result in greater runoff volumes.
 It is expected that up to 90% of the site could be impervious for such development.
-Therefore consideration is to be given to the existing downstream drainage system and its capacity to receive the changed runoff volumes and patterns from the site.
-Acceptable stormwater quantity management measures would demonstrate that no adverse impacts elsewhere in the catchment are created as a result of development.
+Therefore consideration is to be given to the existing downstream drainage system and its capacity to receive the altered runoff volumes and patterns from the site.
+Acceptable stormwater quantity management measures would demonstrate that no adverse impacts occur elsewhere in the catchment, as a result of development.